jasonwadsworth/AWS-CrossAccount-CrossRegion-Pipeline/Readme.md

 In the primary stack:
 - you'll need to add the "real" build account's root account ARN to the _RootAccountArns_ parameter.

-You'll also need to run the `CrrossAccountDeveloper.template` in the developer account.
+You'll also need to run the `CrossAccountDeveloper.template` in the developer account.
 It has one parameter:
 - _ReplicationFunctionRoleArn_ - the role ARN from the primary account's replication function

 In the "real" build account you'll need to modify the replication settings: